Skip to content

 Dog-sniff Search: expansion of the stop

 Another common ploy is to prolong an investigatory detention beyond its original purpose.
 The prolonged detention, without any objective reason for doing so, will delay and stress the person stopped.
 The police officer’s clear but unspoken message is “give ‘consent’ or be detained indefinitely or worse.”
-This is a technique to coerce the person into “consenting” to a search.
+This is a technique to coerce “consent” to a search.

-The police officer suggests a quid pro quo: “I’m going to detain you indefinitely, until you relent and consent to a search.”
+The police officer suggests a coercive quid pro quo: Though implied, it’s clear.
+“I’m might detain you indefinitely, unless you relent and consent to a search.”
 But that is not reasonable suspicion of a crime, so illegal.

 Attorney Gallagher sees many variations of police coercion to get “consent.”
 But, the product of coercion is not consent, is it?